Sales forecasts are wrong more than half the time, according to CSO Insights. That’s just slightly worse than a 10-day weather prediction!

 - Standard forecasting: Sales teams can streamline and automate the often time-consuming forecasting process.
 Organizations can natively create and manage bottom-up sales forecasts, including customizing the forecast models, adjusting the forecast, and unifying forecasting with pipeline management.

-Visit the Dynamics 365 Sales webpage for more information on how the new forecasting capabilities in Dynamics 365 can transform your organization’s sales forecasting and to sign up for a trial.
+Visit the Dynamics 365 Sales webpage for more information on how the new forecasting capabilities in Dynamics 365 can transform your organization’s sales forecasting.
+Sign up for a free trial of Dynamics 365 Sales.
 For an in-depth overview of these capabilities please read this blog post.